TextInput

 Behavior

-- The label always appears above the input field.
+- The label is always associated with the input and appears above it.

-- Focused input shows a visible focus ring.
+- The input shows a visible focus state when focused.

-- Validation feedback appears as success or error states.
+- Validation feedback is shown using success or error states.

-- Icons can be decorative or functional; functional icons must be accessible.
+- Icons may be decorative or interactive; interactive icons must be operable and accessible.

 Accessibility